Rian1010/Charity-Website/README.md

 - Made sure that all of it looked good and worked responsively too by using the devtools in Google Chrome and a smartphone
 - Checked if each aside bar was working on each page by checking, if their hover effects are working and if they lead to the right pages when they are pressed on
 - Checked if each of the texts or icons that are supposed to link to other web pages, work or not

-### Useful Functionalities
-1. Know how one could help people in need and why they need my help.
-> - Scroll through the homepage to receive quick information about how countries fall into poverty or war and find out how one could help
-2. Know what countries are offered to be donated to on the website with quick information about them
-> - Click on the 'Map' button in the navigation bar to find an interactive map with markers all over it, each providing short details of why the country currently requires help
-3. See data and explanation of that data in order to compare the conditions of countries that need help
-> - Click on the 'Statistics' button in the navigation bar to find interactive graphs with explanation beneath them and click on the chart bars to compare (The graphs are not available on mobile or tablet devices)
-4. Have a wide selection of good charity organisations to choose from to help the country/countries that I want to help and keep track of how much I am donating
-> - Click on the 'Donate' button in the navigation bar to find information of various countries in need with buttons that link to websites of charity organisations
-> - Click on the calculator button in the fixed aside section, to the left to calculate how much you want to donate
-5. Contact the creator of the website to ask questions about the countries in need or request to more charity organisations, if I have some in mind
-> - Click on the 'Contact' button in the navigation bar to send me an email and information of who you are and how I can contact you back
-6. Follow this page through social media to see the website's future work for charity organisations
-> - Click on the social media icons in the footer on mobile and tablet or in the aside bar on desktop

 ### Different Devices and Browsers